farris/GeoLifeCLEF-2022/README.md

 Put simply, this dataset is huge.
 There are 1.6M geo-localized observations from France and the US, each of which has 4 corresponding images (rgb aerial image, tiff aerial image, altitude scan, and landcover).
 Additionally environmental rasters (metadata) are available for each observation which could be fed into a model for added information.
 In total there are 6.72M files and 61 columns of data.

-As a result, the data was stored on the NYU Greene Cluster.
+As a result, the data was stored on the [NYU Greene Cluster](https://sites.google.com/nyu.edu/nyu-hpc/home?authuser=0).
 Due to quota limitations however, we only were able to obtain image scans from 'patches_fr' (france geo observations), and were not able to store the rasters.
 In summary, we were able to store 221588/671246 of the image scans from France, and the corresponding target species.
-This was devided for the training+val+test splits.
+This was divided for the training+val+test splits.
 Below is a snapshot of one of the rgb images used for training:

 <img src="https://github.com/farris/GeoLifeCLEF-2022/blob/master/test.png" width="400" height="400">